Tufts Children's Hospital introduces next phase of marketing campaign

 If These Walls Could Talk

-“The wall designs in Floating Hospital are fabulous,” said PICU Nurse Joli Omara, RN.
+“The wall designs in Tufts Children's Hospital are fabulous,” said PICU Nurse Joli Omara, RN.
 “They are invigorating, fun, cheerful and have generated a lot of positive attention.”

 Which Toughling Are You?
 Find Out!